-Requirements: All tests, guizzes, assignments and local final exam must be completed.
+Requirements: All tests, quizzes, and assignments.

 Geometry Common Core (9,10,11,12) - CRS 313

 This course follows the NYS Geometry Common Core Curriculum Standards.
 Students will apply an integrated approach to the study of geometric relationships and properties of geometric figures.
 Topics will include congruence and similarity of triangles, transformations including rotations, reflections, translations, glide reflections, and coordinate geometry.
 The course is meant to lead students to verify conclusions from hypotheses using formal and informal methods of proof.